 - Gloves- Before you get started, make sure to use rubber gloves to protect your hands from any harsh cleaners.
 It’s also important to note that if you are using cleaners with strong chemicals, such as bleach, to make sure the window is cracked or a fan is on in the bathroom to prevent any mishaps.

-Once you’ve got your supplies, it’s time to clean!
+Once you’ve got your supplies, it’s time to start cleaning!
 First remove everything from your bathtub.
-This includes shampoo and bath gel bottles, razors and any toys from around the perimeter of the tub or on shelving.
+This includes shampoo and bath gel bottles, razors and any toys from around the perimeter of the bathtub or on shelving.

 Some dirt and other grime can be seen surrounding the tub.
 By applying a store-bought or DIY cleaner, you can easily remove the buildup and be left with a clean, white tub.